Professional Clogged Sink Repair in Houston

 Avoid the unnecessary and unhealthy hassle and get your drain clog cleared adequately by calling Nick’s Plumbing and Air Conditioning Services.
 Our fully trained, licensed plumbing technicians have been clearing drain clogs in Houston since 1979, and our stellar word of mouth and online reputation speaks to the quality of our work!

-If you have any questions or need a free estimate or free second opinion on any drain cleaning maintenance or repair service, call us today.
+If you have any questions or need a cost evaluation or second opinion on any drain cleaning maintenance or repair service, call us today.